cameron7702/Clarity/README.md

 <img src = "https://drive.google.com/uc?export=view&id=1U2RM58iYlFkJ64CoOh7ZjSeIdwfOiAN0" width="170" height="160">
  </p>

 Clarity is an interactive smart glass that uses an Artificial Intelligence emotion detection system, to notify the user of the emotion that the users in front of them are feeling.
-This wearable gadget is also having regular smart glass abilities like; sending reminders, open schedules, and see the weather, to insure that all users get the best experience.
+This wearable gadget is also having regular smart glass abilities like; seeing the time, sending reminders, open schedules, and see the weather, to insure that all users get the best experience.

 ## Problem: